 L: Maurice LaRue

-We were told that Maurice LaRue was a former Australian light heavyweight champion, but saw little evidence of the skills of a champion as he was over-reliant on skulduggery, which led to the disqualification exit when we saw him wrestling Les Kellett, Judo Al Hayes and Pete Roberts.
-Remember, though that this was professional wrestling; a world where wins usually counted for little and every character had a role to play.
+A bit more wrestling hocus pocus.
+We were told that Maurice LaRue was a former Australian light heavyweight champion, but the title did not exist at the time, and we saw little evidence of the skills of a champion as he was over-reliant on skulduggery, which led to the disqualification exit when we saw him wrestling Les Kellett, Judo Al Hayes and Pete Roberts.
+Remember, though that this was professional wrestling; a world where wins counted for little and every character had a role to play.
 It was a role that Maurice LaRue played well.
-The publicity claimed that he was also a lifeguard in Sydney, which may have been true or may have been wrestling codology.
-The claim that he had twice wrestled for Her Majesty the Queen was certainly in the latter category.
+The publicity claimed that he was also a lifeguard in Sydney, which turns out to be more wrestling codology.
+As for the claim that he had twice wrestled for Her Majesty the Queen, well, we don’t need to ask her.
+Nonsense of course.

-In his native Australia Maurice La Rue had started out in the early 1960s, known as Murphy the Surfie and Murphy the Magnificent.
+In Australia Maurice La Rue had started out in the early 1960s, known as Murphy the Surfie and Murphy the Magnificent.
 To his mum he was Norman.

 January 1971 wasn’t the last that British fans saw of Norman Lowndes.
 He returned in 1981 to work for Max Crabtree.
 There was no sign of Maurice LaRue.
 This time he was under a very different guise with the name Wild Red Berry (not to be confused with the American wrestler of the same name).
 Again there was a wide range of opponents during a tour that lasted a whole year but inevitably his fate went the same way as many others as he became a Big Daddy fall guy.